Mayurr0711/Hotella/README.md

 # Hotella

 Hotella is a professional hotel room booking platform.
-It also help to tour bookings.
+It helps in tour bookings ans transportation.

 ## Preview